Stateful Stream Processing

 Digital Twin Builder

 For example, using the real-time digital twin model, a rental car company can track and analyze telemetry from each car in its fleet with digital twins that have detailed knowledge about each car’s rental contract, the driver’s demographics and driving record, and maintenance issues.
 With this information the application could, for example, alert managers when a driver repeatedly exceeds the speed limit according to criteria specific to the driver’s age and driving history or violates other terms of the rental contract.
-All of this leads leads to new insights on telemetry received from vehicles that otherwise would not be available in real time:
+All of this leads to new insights on telemetry received from vehicles that otherwise would not be available in real time:

-By tracking the state of data sources, digital twin models add value in almost almost every imaginable stream-processing application.
+By tracking the state of data sources, digital twin models add value in almost every imaginable stream-processing application.
 They enable real-time streaming analytics that previously could only be performed in offline, batch processing.
 Here are a few examples:

 - They help IoT applications do a better job of predictive analytics when processing event messages by tracking the parameters of each device, when maintenance was last performed, known anomalies, and much more.